-Case in point, the Hong Kong Michelin Guide has a section dedicated to street food which I believe was the first of its kind anywhere in the world.
-The fact that the bible of all things haute cuisine decided to recognize street food – for the first time ever here in Hong Kong – speaks volumes about this city’s food.
+Case in point, the Michelin Guide has a section dedicated to Hong Kong street food which I believe was the first of its kind anywhere in the world.
+The fact that the bible of all things haute cuisine decided to recognize street food – for the first time ever in Hong Kong – speaks volumes about the food in this city.

-Hong Kong’s wealth of dining options is exciting, but it can also be intimidating.
+The sheer volume of good food in Hong Kong is exciting, but it can also be intimidating.
 How do you choose?
 Who makes the best char siu?
 Where can I find the most delicious dim sum?

-Those are the questions we set out to answer when we compiled this list of 19 must-have dining experiences in Hong Kong.
+Those are the questions we set out to answer when we compiled this list of nineteen of the best Hong Kong food experiences.

-NOTE: To help organize the eateries on this list, I’ve categorized them by location – Kowloon side and Hong Kong Island – though a few of them have multiple outlets with branches in both.
+To help organize this list of restaurants in Hong Kong, I’ve categorized them by location – Kowloon side and Hong Kong Island – though a few of them have multiple outlets with branches in both.
 Whichever branch we ate at is where I put each restaurant.

 1. Yee Shun Milk Company